 Upon the successful completion of the course, the students should be able to:

 1) Understand the historical development of international organizations

-2) Obtaining knowledge and insight into the theory and practice of international organizations in international politics
+2) Demonstrate knowledge of the theory and practice of international organizations in international politics

 Mode of instruction